 Edge computing is an exciting development in network infrastructure that is only beginning to realize its potential.
 While it’s easy to find explanations about what edge computing is and how it works, most companies really want to know how it could affect their business.
-Here are five use cases that show how several industries stand to benefit immensely from the latest developments in edge computing.
+Internet of things (IoT) devices are already hitting the market in huge numbers, so organizations need to understand how new developments in edge computing practices can be turned to their advantage.
+Several industries stand to benefit immensely from these potential use cases.

 While driverless cars are not expected to take over the highways anytime soon, the automotive industry has already invested billions of dollars in developing the technology.
 In order to operate safely, these vehicles will need to gather and analyze vast amounts of data pertaining to their surroundings, directions, and weather conditions, not to mention communicating with other vehicles on the road.
 They will also need to feed data back to manufacturers to track usage and maintenance alerts as well as interface with local municipal networks.

 Unfortunately, this influx of transmitted data will go into the same flow of traffic produced by cellular phones, personal computers, and a range of other connected devices.
 With so many additional vehicles gathering and transmitting data, bandwidth strains are inevitable if manufacturers don’t adopt new computing solutions.
 It’s one thing for an office computer to experience inconvenient lag when accessing a network; it’s quite another for a self-driving car to lag when it’s traveling at 65 mph on an open highway.

 Edge computing architecture makes it possible for autonomous vehicles to collect, process, and share data between vehicles and to broader networks in real time with almost no latency.
 Combined with a network of edge data centers geographically positioned to collect and relay critical data to municipalities, emergency response services, and auto manufacturers, edge-enabled vehicles will offer unparalleled reliability without crippling network infrastructures.